andrewsunglaekim/wdi_dc5_instructors/w04/lesson_plans/d01a_intro_to_the_internet/lesson_plan.md

 ## LEARNING OBJECTIVES

-* Understand that software and protocols are designed by humans and have trade- offs
 * Define a "communication protocol" in reference to computer communications
-* Name the four basic parts of the Internet protocol suite (the TCP/IP stack), and illuminate us as to their purposes.
+* Name the four basic parts of the Internet protocol suite (the TCP/IP 'stack')
-* Explain the purpose of having a protocol "stack."
+* Explain the purpose of having a protocol stack.
+* Explain the client-server model
 * Describe the basics of the HTTP protocol, and explain what an HTTP Request is
-* Explain the client-server model
 * Explain the difference between GET and POST and when you would use each (in the common mode).
 * Describe, in simple terms, the premise of REST.